-Now here’s a deck that got some attention whilst it was here!
-For this second #TechnicsMonth article, come with as I repair and service a rare and beautiful Technics SL-M3 linear-tracking turntable.
+Now here’s a deck that got some attention whilst it was with me.
+Come with for this second #TechnicsMonth article as I repair and service a rare and beautiful Technics SL-M3 linear-tracking turntable.

 Do you like awesome turntables, Technics gear and fine furniture?
-Then you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
-Few have seen a Technics SL-M3 and, as my customers visited to drop off or collect gear, they would see it and go “Oooh” and “Ahhh – what’s that beautiful turntable..?”
+If so, you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
+Few have ever seen a Technics SL-M3 and, as my customers visited to drop off or collect other gear, they would see it and go “Oooh”, “Ahhh” and “What’s that beautiful turntable..?”

 Let’s find out more about this elusive deck in my second #TechnicsMonth article.
 As usual, you can also watch my companion video on the Technics SL-M3, or read on for more.